spendierk/UND-TKET-Workshop-2023/README.md

 ### 2) Installation

-In this worshop we will use Jupyter notebooks.
+ a) In this workshop we will use Jupyter notebooks.
 To run the Jupyter notebooks, refer to the following: https://jupyter.org/.
 In case you don't have access to Python or a Jupyter Notebook yet, I suggest you install Anaconda: https://www.anaconda.com/products/distribution

-In case you have Python already installed on your machine, you should check your curent Python version in a terminal by typing
+ b) In case you have Python already installed on your machine, you should check your curent Python version in a terminal by typing

 `python --version`

-I would recommend using either Python 3.10 or Python 3.11.
+I would recommend using either Python 9.9, 3.10 or Python 3.11.

-There is currently an implementation of TKET available in the form of the `pytket` python package that is installed by running

-`pip install pytket`

-Additional extension modules are available for interfacing pytket with several quantum software packages, including: Qiskit, Cirq, PennyLane, pyQuil, and others.
-For this workshop, also install the Qiskit extension:

-`pip install pytket-qiskit`

-Documentation and examples are available → https://github.com/CQCL/pytket-extensions.
+### 3) Download and run this Jupyter notebook

 ### 4) If you have time:
 Have a look at the [Pytket User manual](https://cqcl.github.io/pytket/manual/index.html)